 4. A Nom De Plume

 Call it a secret identity.
 Or maybe it’s a nod to a gangster-heyday favorite: the wildly uninformative pseudonym masquerading as a nickname.
 But unlike “Whitey” or “Baby Face,” the covers Nancy and Walt use share not only a tributary origin but a pedestrian appearance.

-The use of aliases is not new, per se, in fiction.
+The use of aliases is not new when it comes to the history of written characters.
 And it’s a logical thing to make one’s alias a honorarium, like many a nom de plume.
 But, think, when was the last time you ever heard of a gangster nicknamed “Rambo?”
 Or, even, “Capone?”
-There’s something domestic about giving your criminal alias a highbrow name.
-Sure, LaPlante is pretty dicey, but it’s supposed to be French Canadian, and it gives Weed a sophisticated light like “Heisenberg” does for meth.

 5. A Nordic Jaunt